Quantum-Accelerators/quacc/docs/user/wflow_engines.md

     !!!
 Hint

-        If you haven't done so yet, make sure you loaded the default Parsl configuration via `parsl.load()` in your Python script.
+        If you haven't done so yet, make sure you have loaded a Parsl configuration in your Python script.
+An example for running on your local machine is included below.
+Note that dynamic workflow recipes may fail if multi-threading is enabled, which is why we don't use the default `parsl.load()` configuration.

+        ```python
+        from parsl import Config
+        from parsl.executors.threads import ThreadPoolExecutor
+        parsl.load(config=Config(executors=[ThreadPoolExecutor(max_threads=1)]))
+        ```

     ```python
     from parsl import python_app